Nearly $900B Relief Act Includes Funds for Second Round of Paycheck Protection Program Loans

 - A safe harbor allowing employers to use prior quarter receipts as a comparison

 - An increase on the employee wage limit — $10,000 for the first two quarters of 2021 as compared to $10,000 annually in 2020

 The deadline to claim the employee retention tax credit is extended to June 30, 2021.

 The law also reverses IRS guidance to allow a tax deduction on PPP forgivable expenses and makes it effective as of the enactment of the CARES Act on March 27, 2020.

 What Other Funding Options Are Available?

-Under the law, in the initial 14-day period of implementation of the program, grants shall be awarded to eligible entities that have faced 90% or greater revenue loss.
-In the 14-day period following the initial period, grants only will be awarded to those eligible who have faced 70% or greater revenue loss.
+The priority for awarding grants originally was to eligible entities that have faced 90% or greater revenue loss, then to those eligible who have faced 70% or greater revenue loss.

-After those two periods, grants shall be awarded to all eligible entities.
+After those two periods, grants were awarded to all eligible entities.
 Grants must be used for specific expenses such as payroll costs, rent, utilities and personal protective equipment.

 The law also dedicates funds in the form of loans and grants for very small business, community lenders and minority depository institutions.